Muad1105/employee_performance_analysis/README.md

 $# I Hereby create an employee performance analysis project -- The empoyee_id, department, training, performance, awards won, etc been mentoined and the employees been analysed.
 -- The key factor attrition probability is taken into acccount and analysed the retention.

+SQL-
+-- Select the file path to the relative path of your system to run the queries.

+Jupyter Notebook -

+Power BI -

+Excel -